aleksha/data-analysis-tutorial/session-0/README.md

 ## Markdown

-It's preferable to use [Markdown](https://daringfireball.net/projects/markdown/) to prepare documentation for repositories .
+It's preferable to use [Markdown](https://daringfireball.net/projects/markdown/) to prepare documentation for repositories.
 As authors say, “Markdown” is two things:
   1. A plain text formatting syntax;
   2. A software tool, written in Perl, that converts the plain text formatting to HTML.
 We will use the first, as the second is already implemented all over the web.